sieraford/module-1-challenge/README.md

 ## Usage

 You can click the links in the navigation bar to learn more about each topic.
 If you open the DevTools console, you can see the webpage meets accessiblity standards.
-If you view the source code, you will find semantic HTML elements that follow a logical structure, accesible alt attributes on the images, heading attributes that fall in sequiential order and a concise, descriptive title.
+You will find semantic HTML elements that follow a logical structure, accessible alt attributes on the images, heading attributes that fall in sequiential order and a concise, descriptive title.

 ## Credits